D4ntae/s7-plc-qemu/README.md

 If you want more info on extracting the bootloader from the PLC directly take a look at the [Bootloader](#bootloader) section.

 #### 5. Setting up the firmware file
 There is quite an extensive setup needed to get the firmware ready for emulation and this setup is explained more in depth in the [Firmware](#firmware) section.
 However there is a convenience script proveded in the helpers directory of this repository `setup_fw.sh`.
 The use the script pass in the path to the raw firmware file as the first argument.
 This will create a ready to use firmware file in the ./binaries directory and modify the necessary files to run the emulator.

+**Note**: The script works non desctructively and as such does a lot of copying of files.
+So it might seem like its hanging at certain parts but thats normal let it work.

 #### 6. Setting up the bootloader file
 As with the firmware there is setup required to get the bootloader ready for emulation.
 The in depth breakdown can be seen in the [Bootloader](#bootloader) section.
 Once again there is a convenience script `setup_bl.sh` that requires the path to the raw bootloader file (either from the link or the PLC).
 The ready to use bootloader file will be located in the ./binaries directory.

+**Note**: The script works non desctructively and as such does a lot of copying of files.
+So it might seem like its hanging at certain parts but thats normal let it work.

 #### 7. Build the emulator
 Run the below commands or use the helper script `build_emulator.sh`.